chamchiking/asl_interpreter/README.md

 everytime you run the extract_hand_csv keypoint.csv, it will append landmarks of hand images in the asl_imaes_in folder

 ## python app.py
+python app.py --device 0
+will open webcam with number 0 and start interpreting